Demographics of Hungary: History and census numbers

-Note: In Hungary people are able to give more than one answer on the question asking for the minorities (for example, people were allowed to write Hungarian as their first ethnic identity and German as an ethnic identity being influenced by), hence the sum of the above exceeds the number of population.

-In 2016 102,000 people (1% of the total population) did not give answer for ethnicity.

 Historical ethnic groups of Hungary

 When the Hungarians invaded the Carpathian Basin, it was inhabited by Slavic and Avar peoples.
 Written sources from the 9th century also suggest that some groups of Onogurs and Bulgars occupied the valley of the river Mureș at the time of the Magyars’ invasion.
 There is a dispute as to whether Romanian population existed in Transylvania during that time.